MedhatHassan/InfoSEC/Intro to python for hacking/Module 3/README.md

 The script will read the username and password combinations from the file and attempt to login to the SSH and Telnet services using each combination.
 If a successful login is found, the script will print a message indicating the successful login.

-## Credits

-This script was created by [Your Name] for the [Course Name] course at [University Name].
-Feel free to use and modify this script for your own projects.